JorgeNuevo/odin-recipes/README.md

-Ran into error message linking from the main page to guacamole page and vice-versa due to adding "recipes/" in front of guacamole.html link in index page and adding "../" in front of index.html link on guacamole.tml page.
+Ran into error message linking from the main page to guacamole page and vice-versa due to adding "recipes/" in front of guacamole.html link in index page and adding "../" in front of index.html link on guacamole.html page.
 This could be a limitation to WSL